dimasma0305/CTF-XSS-BOT/README.md

 5. Your `./src` will be hosted at http://localhost/, and the bot can be accessed at http://localhost/report.
 Customize your XSS challenges and empower participants to master web security.

+6. If you want to add a browser extension, you can add a extension folder in `./bot/extensions`, the extension will be automatically installed when the bot is started.